AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 <p>
 <small>
 <b class="note-header">Note</b>
 This post is aimed at developers who are familiar with using React.
-It assumes you know what components and hooks look like.<br /><br />It's also assumed your familiar with Promises, async, and await in JavaScript.If not, you can watch my under-the-hood YouTube video on <a href="https://youtu.be/fyGSyqEX2dw?si=MkRII6BoKW8Dm-Ml"><b>Promises, async, and await</b></a>.<br /><br />For a deep dive into every aspect of React from scratch, check out my course <a href="https://understandingreact.com"><b>Understanding React</b></a> where we dig into React's source code to understand how JSX, Fiber, components, hooks, forms, and more really work.</small>
+It assumes you know what components and hooks look like.<br /><br />It's also assumed you're familiar with Promises, async, and await in JavaScript.If not, you can watch my under-the-hood YouTube video on <a href="https://youtu.be/fyGSyqEX2dw?si=MkRII6BoKW8Dm-Ml"><b>Promises, async, and await</b></a>.<br /><br />For a deep dive into every aspect of React from scratch, check out my course <a href="https://understandingreact.com"><b>Understanding React</b></a> where we dig into React's source code to understand how JSX, Fiber, components, hooks, forms, and more really work.</small>
 </p>

 First, we must establish some fundamentals necessary to understanding how RSCs work.

 ## The DOM and Client Rendering
 React co-opted the term "render".
 When we say the browser "renders" our page we are referring to the actual work of painting the DOM to the screen.
-The browser takes the DOM (the tree of elements) and the CSSOM (the tree of computed styles), calculates how elements should layout, and then paints the appropriate pixels to the screen.
+The browser takes the DOM (the tree of elements) and the CSSOM (the tree of computed styles), calculates how elements should be laid out, and then paints the appropriate pixels to the screen.

 React instead uses that same term to mean "calculating what the DOM should look like".
 The values our component functions return tell React what the DOM should look like.